Quad Terminal (QUAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Quad Terminal Historical Price

-According to the latest data gathered on Quad Terminal live price page, the current price of Quad Terminal is 0.00192079USD.
-The circulating supply of Quad Terminal(QUAD) is 250.07M QUAD , giving it a market capitalization of $480.34K.
+According to the latest data gathered on Quad Terminal live price page, the current price of Quad Terminal is 0.00214093USD.
+The circulating supply of Quad Terminal(QUAD) is 250.07M QUAD , giving it a market capitalization of $535.39K.

 The Quad Terminal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of QUAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.